ygbupt/slate/source/index.html.md

-fatal | Your job is failed, you can try again or contact us. process | Your job is still being processed, please wait a secend. webhook | You see this status, because you provided the webhook url, so it means the processing result will be sent via webhook.
+fatal | Your job is failed, you can try again or contact us. process | Your job is still being processed, please wait a secend. webhook | You see this status, because you provided the webhook url, so it means the processing result will be sent via webhook. busy | It means your job is in the queue, you may need to call "progress" to query the status in a fixed frequency, such as to query the status ever 2 seconds.

 ### Webhook